Thailand Landmarks: 30 Famous Landmarks in Thailand to See

 After visiting the Doi Inthanon National Park, you can additionally pass through the Pha Chor Canyon which is about an hours drive away.

 Tha Phae Gate is one of the most well-known and most visited landmarks in Chiang Mai.
-If in Chiang Mai, this is definitely an attraction not to miss.
+If in the area, this is definitely an attraction to add to your Chiang Mai itinerary.

 The Old City wall originally surrounded the gate.
 However, the wall is mostly in ruins today, with the gate being the primary reminder of the city's past.